mjclobo/mjclobo.github.io/index.md

 # About me

 I'm currently a PhD student in Princeton University's [Atmospheric and Oceanic Sciences (AOS) Program](https://aos.princeton.edu/) where I study and perform research in the realm of geophysical fluid dynamics.
+My research focuses on ocean physics and ocean/climate modeling where I uses a vast skillset spanning the subjects of vector calculus, signal processing, fluid dynamics, thermodynamics, computer programming, and general applied and computational mathematics.

 ---